Adam-Codes/adam-codes.github.io/index.md

     Dillinger shown below:
 ![Dillinger screenshot](dillinger.png)

-If you are lacking confidence, [Dillinger](www.dillinger.io) is the simplest way to get started and provides a live preview that will allow you learn quickly through experimentation.
-However, this is a great time to get your feet wet with some tools you will likely use in your future computer science career; so just use [VS Code](https://code.visualstudio.com).

 >Personally, I prefer VS Code, as it's a tool I am familiar with and is widely used in the computer science community.
 The extensions make this application infinitely customizable and make you feel like a hacker.
 >
 >![hackerman gif](https://media.giphy.com/media/26tPnAAJxXTvpLwJy/giphy.gif)